Lollipop loop, very easy.

 Early along this trail section is a small meadow which I’ve heard blooms beautifully in spring and summer.

-A little farther along, when the leaves are off the trees, to the southwest you can see the ski slopes of Belle Ayre.
+A little farther along, when the leaves are off the trees, you can see the ski slopes of Belleayre Mountain to the southwest.

 This section of trail is especially fun for trail runners.
 It undulates and winds, is never boring, and you can look down the very steep slopes into the hollow below.